NewajShovo/PushNotificationExampleWithPubNub/README.md

 # PushNotificationExampleWithPubNub
-This repo is created to help people to get accustomed to the push notification issue with pubnub
+This repo is for all the findings about push notification.

 # Findings related configuring pubnub into an iOS application